Wisconsin Court Records

 The Wisconsin Judicial Branch provides forms for individuals who want to file for an uncontested divorce.
 Interested persons can also find the documents in hard copy by visiting the Circuit Court.
 Spouses that wish to file a joint divorce petition will be joint petitioners.

-Uncontested divorce records can be accessed by the general public in Wisconsin online and offline.
-The only court cases classified as confidential and not accessible by the public are children and paternity court cases.
+The general public may access uncontested divorce records online and offline in Wisconsin.
+The only court cases classified as confidential and not accessible by the public are children's and paternity court cases.

 To get a copy of a divorce decree in Wisconsin, any of the parties involved should visit or contact the Clerk of Court office in the county where the divorce case was handled or send a query by mail or online.
 Interested persons can also obtain copies of divorce decrees by filing a request form, paying the appropriate fees, and submitting a copy of a valid ID card.
 Send all to;